Table of Contents:

 Range proofs are a type of zero-knowledge proof system that helps determine whether a number is negative or positive without revealing its value.
 In essence, a range proof could solve the problem of proving that within a Confidential Transaction, the number of Bitcoin being transacted are within a required range without actually revealing the amount.

-Regardless of their efficacy, attaching range proofs to every transaction effectively increases their size and impairs the efficiency of the verification and storage processes.
+Regardless of their efficacy, attaching range proofs to every transaction effectively increases their size, which can lead to transactions with multiple outputs needing multiple range proofs, consequentially impairing the efficiency of the verification and storage processes.
 Larger transactions mean higher gas fees and lower throughput, which do not bode well for any blockchain network.

 However, a proposal in an academic paper changed everything.